 How Are Mortgage Limits Changing in 2019?

 The $484,350 limit applies to single-family homes located in the lower 48 states.
 In Alaska and Hawaii, the limit is $726,525.
 The limits for one-unit properties in 165 high-cost counties will have their own loan limits set on a local basis which could be up to $726,525.
+The VA will follow the limits for one-unit properties.

 You’ll also have a higher conforming loan limits for multi-family properties between two and four units.